DeekshithMattepally/introduction-to-github/_posts/2023-03-01-MAIN_FUNCTIONS.md

 		Hello
 		First
 		Second

+another example for defer:

+	package main
+	import "fmt"
+	func main() {
+	defer fmt.Println("Closing the file...")
+	fmt.Println("Opening the file...")
+	fmt.Println("Writing to the file...")
+	}

+output:

+	Opening the file...
+	Writing to the file...
+	Closing the file...

+In this example, we use the defer keyword to schedule a call to fmt.Println("Closing the file...") to be executed after the main() function completes.
+The fmt.Println("Opening the file...") and fmt.Println("Writing to the file...") statements are executed first and print "Opening the file..." and "Writing to the file..." to the console, respectively.

+After the main() function completes, the fmt.Println("Closing the file...") statement is executed and prints "Closing the file..." to the console.
+This demonstrates how defer can be used to ensure that certain cleanup tasks are executed after a function completes, regardless of whether the function returns normally or with an error.

 •	Several defer statements are permitted in a single Go program and carried out in LIFO (Last-In, First-Out).
 •	The arguments in the defer statements are assessed during the execution of the defer statement, not during invocation.